CodyTravers/Twister-wiki/README.md

 The first boot process takes under 2 minutes and the will reboot to the MiSTer Menu when complete.

-Twister can then be updated via the normal update process.
+Twister can then be updated via the normal update process (when this becomes avalible).

 **Wifi:**